 Why Norway Could Be A Good Choice For Immigration

 In Norway, the proportion of foreigners in the total population at the beginning of 2018 was around 10.7 percent.
 The Norwegians are a rather reserved and calm people.
-In rural areas, contacting locals can be slow due to their mentality.
+In rural areas, it is not very easy to contact local residents due to their mentality.
 Nevertheless, Norwegians are straightforward, even if they are initially skeptical about immigrants.

 The Following Factors Speak For An Immigration To Norway